 Venture investment is shifting to later stages

-Funding data looks a bit different when you focus on venture capital (seed through series F).
-Rather than slowing, funding is shifting to later stages.
-This is another sign of a maturing market.
+Funding data looks a bit different when you focus on venture capital only.
+Rather than slowing, venture investment is maturing, with later stage funding increasing.

 US startups dominate the industry